vincente666/PROTEL/README.md

 That paper presented PROTEL as a **telephony systems language** for the DMS program — an Algol/Pascal descendant with left-to-right assignment (`->`, colloquially *gazinta*) and no C-style operator precedence.
 The authors emphasized strict typing to catch errors during compilation rather than in the field, rich data structuring (numeric subranges, `TABLE`, `SET`, `STRUCT`, pointers, and **descriptors** for bounds-checked array slices), and language features suited to switching software.
 Their examples included telephony-oriented types such as ranged digit values, digit registers, status conditions, and protocol state — the paper's sample declarations read like call-processing data, not generic systems code.

 A striking design choice documented there: for DMS-100, **PROTEL was to be the only implementation language** — no assembly-language escape hatch.
-The language, **SOS**, the **CALLP** call-processing environment, and the **PLS** (Protel Library System) toolchain formed one integrated platform: compiler, linker, source configuration management, and dynamically loadable modules in a shared address space — with the support software itself written in PROTEL.
+The language, **SOS**, the **CALLP** call-processing environment, and the **PLS** (Product Library System) toolchain formed one integrated platform: compiler, linker, source configuration management, and dynamically loadable modules in a shared address space — with the support software itself written in PROTEL.

 A follow-on paper, [*Experience With a Modular Typed Language: Protel*](https://dl.acm.org/doi/10.5555/800078.802525) (Cashin, Joliat, Kamel, and Lasker, **ICSE 1981**), documented modular interfaces, edition/version control, and the practical benefits of catching inter-module errors at compile time. **PROTEL-2** later added object-oriented extensions used in field features such as Carrier AIN.